cisagov/action-lineage/src/lineage/templates/conflict_template.md

     git status
     ```

 1. Review the changes displayed by the `status` command.
-Fix any conflicts and
-   possibly incorrect auto-merges.
+Fix any conflicts and possibly incorrect auto-merges.  <!-- markdownlint-disable-line MD013 -->

-1. After resolving each of the conflicts, `add` your changes to the
-   branch, `commit`, and `push` your changes:
+1. After resolving each of the conflicts, `add` your changes to the branch, `commit`, and `push` your changes:  <!-- markdownlint-disable-line MD013 -->

     ```console
     git add {{#conflict_file_list}}{{.}} {{/conflict_file_list}}